The Early History of the McLarans of Dalby

 If you have any images relevant to this site which you would like to share with Malcolm McLaran’s descendants, please send them to me.

-Readers of this website will have various levels of knowledge about McLaran family history.
-The information has been presented in an informal manner, all information is to the best of my knowledge correct, but I am happy to be corrected.
+Readers of this website will have various levels of knowledge (and, dare I say, misunderstanding) about McLaran family history.
+The history has been presented in an informal manner, all information - readily available to the public - is accurate to the best of my knowledge, but I am happy to be corrected.

 Acknowledgment of Assistance